yzy98/nextjs-starter-template-paddle/README.md

 - 🎯 Styled with Tailwind CSS
 - 🎨 Beautiful UI components with Shadcn
-- 🔐 Authentication with Clerk
+- 🔐 Authentication with Better-Auth
 - 🗄️ PostgreSQL Database with Neon
 - 💳 Payment processing with Paddle
 - 🔄 Real-time webhook handling